michaeldawson/website/src/markdown-pages/alignment.md

 - _googling random thoughts_, and
 - _mindless Youtube browsing_.

-If you also identify with these "loop-holes", then it's your turn, to ask yourself:
+If you also identify with these "Loop-Holes", then it's your turn, to ask yourself:

-**What behaviours or thought patterns in my life are limiting my happiness and keeping me trapped in "loop-holes"?
+**What behaviours or thought patterns in my life are limiting my happiness and keeping me trapped in "Loop-Holes"?
 Can I acknowledge right now that I don’t want those things in my life, and pledge to do my best to avoid them?
 What about their "trigger" behaviours?**

 List as many as you like.